 Dropout Has Thanks, Not Blame, For Teacher

-He dropped out in 2007, but by the time he was in ninth grade, Alvarez says he already knew he wasn't going to graduate.
+Alvarez dropped out that year, but Alvarez says he already knew by the time he was in ninth grade that he wasn't going to graduate.

 "There's a certain amount of knowledge you have to have when you enter in a specific grade, and I didn't have it," Alvarez says.
 "Every class I used to go in, I was like, 'Do I know this?
 I don't know this.
 Nah, I'm not going to pass this class.' "

 It was a shameful attitude, he tells his former English teacher, Antero Garcia, 29.

 "You were determined to help me, but what was I willing to give?
 I could have actually tried," Alvarez says.